Are you Racist?Follow @gaijinass

 We drove off slowly.

 Within half a minute my brother and I were in full hysterics.
 It was difficult to drive I was laughing so hard.
-I had never been called a Honky before and it was absolutely fantastic in its ridiculousness.
+I had never been called a Honky before and it was absolutely fantastic.

 That was, I suppose, my first clear-cut experience with racism.
 I have lived in Japan now for eight years and have traveled extensively so since my Bojangles experience, I have had to deal with racist people of all varieties many times.